-The main aims of careers provision at Sybil Elgar School are to:
+The main aims of careers provision at name of school are to:

-- Prepare pupils for life post-education. - Develop an understanding of different career paths and challenge stereotypes.
-Sybil Elgar School - Develop an understanding of the differences between school and work. - Inspire pupils to chase and achieve their dreams. - Help pupils to access information on the full range of post-16 education and training opportunities. - Support pupils after leaving school. - Offer targeted support for vulnerable and disadvantaged young people. - Instil a healthy attitude towards work.
+- Prepare pupils for life post-education. - Develop an understanding of different career paths and challenge stereotypes. - Develop an understanding of the differences between school and work. - Inspire pupils to chase and achieve their dreams. - Help pupils to access information on the full range of post-16 education and training opportunities. - Support pupils after leaving school. - Offer targeted support for vulnerable and disadvantaged young people. - Instil a healthy attitude towards work.